 “In view of yesterday and also the several times in recent days that I have spoiled things through drinking, I hereby pledge to you, in writing, that I shall from this day forward not touch alcohol again.
 This pledge is given so that you may have a better chance for a happy life and so that I will not lose my self-respect.”

 Stunned and tearful, she read it again, flashbacks cascading over her like giant angry waves.
 All of those ruined weekends and holidays, when she was left to fend for herself as her parents hurled invective at each other.
 If only this letter had fulfilled its promise!
 Yes, there had been peace for a few months, but chaos inevitably returned, over and over again.
 It was not until 1987, after sustaining severe injuries in an accident, that her father took his last drink.
-Her parents had separated the year before, and this brought them back together.
+Her parents had separated several years before, and this brought them back together.
 He spent five months in the hospital and rehab, trying to regain the use of his shattered right leg and swore off alcohol and cigarettes during that time.
 To his credit, his resolve never wavered, and life became more pleasant than it had been in decades.
 Not that her mother was ever truly content.
 A perfectionist mindset precluded that.
 There was always cause for complaint!

 She shook off the bitter memories, folded the letter and added it to the “keep” pile.
 Why did she want to hold on to this reminder of her dysfunctional childhood?
 To drive home the point that she had overcome her disadvantages?
 Or, could it be a compassionate connection to her late mother, whom she hadn’t felt close to since childhood?
 The answer eludes her.

 Have you found something interesting at the back of a drawer?
 Do tell!

 Originally published on February 15, 2017 for the #WEPFF Challenge: